status-im/hardwallet-bootloader/README.md

 2. Check if the FIRMWARE area has a valid firmware.
 If so, start it, else go to 3
 3. Restore the FACTORY FIRMWARE (which is also written in a write protected area)

 This design makes it impossible to brick the device by a failed firmware upgrade, because it can always start over from the initial one. *(should it be possible to eventually upgrade the recovery firmware?)*

 The bootloader is not responsible for transferring the new firmware to the UPGRADED FIRMWARE area.
 The (upgradable) firmware is responsible for that.
 The reason for this is again that we want to keep the bootloader as small as possible and the device won't have any interface except for BLE (which is not a really simple one).
 The chip will be set in protection level 2 which makes it impossible to interact with the flash memory externally (using ST-LINK or similar) and also makes it impossible to disable write protection of the bootloader and other write protected areas.
 Activating protection level 2 on STM32 chips is not reversible.

 ## Firmware

 Each firmware section has a header preceding the actual executable.
 The header is composed of a magic number, the byte size of the code section and an ECDSA-256 signature, which must be verified by the bootloader on each boot and before performing an upgrade.
 The size of the header will be fixed. *(Since the current chip requires the Interrupt Vector to be placed at an address which is a multiple of 512, we will have to make the header that long.
-Any idea about useful metadata to place there?
-Maybe multiple signatures?)*.
+Any idea about useful metadata to place there, besides signatures?)*.
 The size of the code section is variable, but must fit within the limits of the allocated memory.

 The linker definition file of the firmware must set the flash start address at fixed location, accounting for the space occupied by the bootloader and its own header.
 The exact address will be documented here as soon as it is defined.